sedc-codecademy/mkwd12-net-05-oopcsharp/G3/Class04/Homework.md

 # Homework Class 4 📒

 ## Task 1
 Make a console application called SumOfEven.
 Inside it create an array of 6 integers.
-Get input numbers from the console and push them to an array.
+Get input numbers from the console and push them to the array.
 Find and print the sum of the even numbers from the array:
 * Test Data:
   * Enter integer no.1: